Happy-Community/privacy-policy/duidui-fit-privacy-policy.md

 Your local data (BMI, mood, activity logs) is stored on your device.

-Uninstalling the app will automatically delete all local data.
+Uninstalling the app will automatically delete all local data Or choose clear all data in the app.

 We do not provide server-stored data, so no additional deletion requests are required.

 4. Third-Party Services

 DuiDui Fit uses Google AdMob to display ads.
-For details on AdMob’s data collection practices, see Google Privacy Policy .
+For details on AdMob’s data collection practices, see Google Privacy Policy.

 5. Security